sagarbendale2004/carvel/proposals/repo-to-tar/README.md

 The idea behind the usage of `imgpkg push -b my.registry.io/some-name -f some-folder --to-oci-tar local-oci-format.tar` is to concentrate in a single command all the options to create a new image, that being to the registry or directly to disk.

 I had considered not do the above but modifying the `imgpkg push command` to not require `-f folder` flag and being compatible with
-`imgpkg push -b my.registry.io/some-name --to-oci-tar local-oci-format.tar` to push the tar to the registry. <br><br>
+`imgpkg push -b my.registry.io/some-name --to-oci-tar local-oci-format.tar` to push the tar to the registry. <br>

 The reason this was dropped was it is similar to imgpkg copy command used above, although initially I had considered it because the copy command can be misleading when a user just wants to push his oci-tar. <br><br>